 Photo: Melle Meivogel

 Nikola Meeuwsen (2002) already has a remarkably mature career as a promising young pianist.
-He will make his full-length solo debut at the Concertgebouw in 2024.
+On 19 January 2024, he made his full-length solo debut at the Concertgebouw in Amsterdam.
 The programme will include works by Schubert, Beethoven, Brahms and Schumann.
 In 2025, he will make his third solo appearance with the Residentie Orkest.